 The phyllo top is where you save the biggest bundle of calories and fat.
 I actually prefer it to a regular pie crust.
 It’s light and airy, but still gives you a great buttery crunch on top!
 I’ve made this many times before and I have to say…I wasn’t thrilled with how these turned out.
 I think I was so wrapped up in wanting to make these look perfect for the blog that they ended up kind of stiff looking.
 So…my tip to you…don’t layer your phyllo sheets perfectly.
 Allow for the wrinkles, even create some intentionally.
 Doing that leaves you with the most beautifully flakey top.

-2 lbs. pre-cooked chicken, cut into bite sized pieces (see Notes)
+- 2 pounds pre-cooked chicken, cut into bite sized pieces (see Notes)

-Combine the 2 T. of olive oil with just a pinch of salt in a small bowl.
+- Combine the 2 tablespoons of olive oil with just a pinch of salt in a small bowl.

 - If you have leftover roasted chicken, or from making your own chicken broth, this dish is a perfect way to create another meal!
 If you don’t have any pre-cooked chicken, find out how to quickly poach some chicken breasts here!